asmulakovskii/Data-Filtering/README.md

 # Data-Filtering
-Filtering data and generating a report from an input file
+Filtering data and generating a report from an input file.
+Provided testing of the code.